DarthVader7/homepage/about/index.md

 comments: false
 ---

 We dabble with creativity in all shapes and forms.
 90% Humour is where we archive these nmusings.
+Currently our blogs are hosted on wordpress (90percenthumour.wordpress.com)

 ## Team
 - [Ambrish](http://90percenthumour.com/ambrish){: .btn}